commschamp/cc_tutorial/tutorials/tutorial2/README.md

 ```

 In many cases the existence of the optional field depends on the value of other fields.
 The classical example
-would be a presence of value fields based on some kind of flags **&lt;set&gt;** field where single bit marks presence
+would be a presence of value fields based on some kind of flags `<set>` field where single bit marks presence
 or absence of other field(s) that follow.
 Such example is demonstrated by the
 the `Msg13` message  (defined inside [dsl/msg13.xml](dsl/msg13.xml) and implemented in
 [include/tutorial2/message/Msg13.h](include/tutorial2/message/Msg13.h)).